 Login to the student portal to get details of who your peer mentor is, when your meetings are scheduled, to chat to your group and more.
 You should also receive an email to your student email account at the start of the semester with information.

-There will be 5 sessions across the year, 4 in your first Semester and 1 in the next semester to re-connect with your group.
+There will be 5 sessions across your first Semester.
 The sessions are themed around key stages in the semester such as getting to know the University and available services through to preparing for exams!

 How do I become a Mentee?

 You don't need to do anything!
 If you are a new undergraduate student in the Faculty of Medicine, Dentistry and Health Sciences you will automatically be placed in a mentoring group.
 If you have not heard anything by Orientation week, please get in touch with us so we can make sure you are not missing out!

 What will I get out of the program?